Data Exchange Glossary by Dawex

 Data for business - Data for business is an approach where data exchange is the means to fuel an organization's operational efficiency or to comply with contractual or regulatory requirements.
 Corporate Data Hubs and Industry Data Exchanges often integrate a data-for-business oriented perspective where data exchange is driven by the demand.

 Data Governance Act - The Data Governance Act (DGA) is a European regulation aimed at boosting data exchanges and data sharing by regulating 1) data intermediation service providers, 2) the re-use of publicly-held, protected data, and 3) the sharing of data for altruistic purposes.
-Both personal and non-personal data are in scope of the DGA, which entered into force on June 23, 2022 and with the application date set to September 24, 2023.
+Both personal and non-personal data are in scope of the DGA, which entered into force on June 23, 2022 and applies since September 24, 2023.

 Data hub - A Data Hub is a data ecosystem, managed by an orchestrator, where several organizations decide to share or exchange data products for common business or industrial objectives.
 A Data Hub encompasses free and paid data transactions that are always subject to compliance, governance, licensing, security and privacy requirements.